mpdylan/mpdylan.github.io/research.md

 This transformation has gained recent attention for its ability to easily produce formulas for solutions to several soliton equations; the Lax equations associated to, for instance, the KdV equation are preserved under the Darboux transformation, so starting from a known solution to KdV one may apply the Darboux transformation and obtain a new solution to KdV.
 Remarkably, even the trivial solution may be used as a starting point to construct nontrivial solutions, including the general multisoliton solution.

-An analogue of this transformation also exists in the discrete Schr\"odinger operator setting, where it is known as a single commutation method, since the construction of the new operator is accomplished by factoring the initial operator into two first-order operators and permuting the factors.
+An analogue of this transformation also exists in the discrete Schroedinger operator setting, where it is known as a single commutation method, since the construction of the new operator is accomplished by factoring the initial operator into two first-order operators and permuting the factors.
 An infinitesimal version of these transformations can be used to generate the entire isospectral manifold corresponding to a fixed transmission coefficient.
 Some complications are introduced in the discrete setting, most notably as a result of the fact that \(\mathrm{spec} Q\) is bounded (where in the continuous setting, it is generically bounded only below).